7 Walkthrough 1: The education data science pipeline with online science class data

 - Academic achievement data

-7.5.2 Data Sources
+7.8 Data Sources

-7.5.2.1 Data Source #1: Self-Report Survey about Students’ Motivation
+7.8.1 Data Source #1: Self-Report Survey about Students’ Motivation

-The first data source is a self-report survey.
-This was data collected before the start of the course.
-The survey included ten items, each corresponding to one of three motivation measures: interest, utility value, and perceived competence.
-A measure is a concept that we try to make concrete and assess using survey questions.
-The three motivation measures we explore here come from Expectancy-Value Theory, which states that students are motivated to learn when they both believe that they can achieve something (expectancy, also known as “perceived competence”) and believe that the concept they are trying to learn is important (value) (Wigfield & Eccles, 2000).
-There are multiple types of value, but we explore two of them here: interest and utility value.
-Utility value is the degree to which a person is able to connect the concept being learned with something they will utilize in their future life.
-This survey included the following ten items:
+The first data source is a self-report survey conducted before the course began.
+The survey includes ten items, each corresponding to one of three motivation measures: interest, utility value, and perceived competence.
+A measure is a concept a survey attempts to quantify through its questions.
+These three motivation measures are from Expectancy-Value Theory, which states that students are motivated to learn when they believe they can succeed (expectancy, also known as perceived competence) and believe what they are learning is important (value) (Wigfield & Eccles, 2000).

 - I think this course is an interesting subject.
 (Interest)